 Gaining experience is not a solo adventure, and learning from the best is a shortcut that many people underuse.

-For business owners and executives who are wise enough to seek help, they work with and learn from a reliable business consultant.
+For business owners and executives who are wise enough to seek help, work with and learn from a reliable business consultant.
 Those who are much wiser take hints from how consultants work and what business advisor skills make them highly valuable to a company so they can benefit from adopting such skills.

 Tech businesses can benefit from non-tech consultants quite a lot.
 Running a business is rarely about tech alone.
 There’s recruitment, branding, marketing, sales, business development, positioning, pricing, building successful funnels, PR, networking, legal, and finances among many others.

 There are others who discredit consultants for not owning an actual business (or any business at all), However, consulting a company with 1,000 employees would otherwise require a similar background as a business founder.
 It is extremely complicated and just a handful of people have ever done that.